CREDiT-Solar/cloud-integration/aws-backend/README.md

 #### Schema

-`current_solar_prod`: returns the current power produced by the solar array, calculated through the summation of totalActivePower from each inverter
+`/current_solar_prod`: returns the current power produced by the solar array, calculated through the summation of totalActivePower from each inverter.
+Takes no arguments, GET request